-Locarno is Italian speaking resort town south of Switzerland and borders to Italy.
-It is known for its sunny climate and laid back lifestyle.
+Locarno is Italian speaking resort town south of Switzerland and borders Italy.
+It is known for its sunny climate and laid-back lifestyle.
 However, it also offers great hiking opportunities with the giant mountains that surround the Lago Maggiore.

 If hiking is not your style, you can do the following things in Locarno.
 Wander around the Old Town, stroll along Piazza Grande, Valle Verzasca, Bungy Jump where 007 was filmed, Meet birds of prey at Falconeria, Visit the Gambarogno Botanical garden and Explore Val Bavona, Take a cruise on the lake, hike, bike and eat in Cardada.
 The Swiss part of Lake Maggiore is surrounded by the towns Locarno, Ascona, Brissago, and further small villages, which are all worth exploring if you have the time.

-All the best 5 day itinerary for Switzerland includes Interlaken.
-The best way to get from Locarno to Interlaken without a car is to tram and train which takes 4h 7m and operated by Swiss Railways (SBB/CFF/FFS), arrive at Spiez station.
-It is one of the stunning places I have been to Switzerland and recommend best for hiking also.
+All the best 5-day itinerary for Switzerland includes Interlaken.
+The best way to get from Locarno to Interlaken without a car is by tram and train which takes 4h 7m and is operated by Swiss Railways (SBB/CFF/FFS) and arrives at Spiez station.
+It is one of the most stunning places I have been to in Switzerland and recommend it best for hiking also.
 Check out the following spots to see it for yourself.
 Harder Kulm, Hohematte Park, Alpenrose Landscape Gardens, the Schynige Platte Botanical Alpine Gardens, Swissraft-Activity (all five best for outdoor activities too), Interlaken Tourismus, Rugenbraeu Brewery, Oberhofen Castle, make some chocolate at the Funky Chocolate Club, St. Beatus Caves, Schlosskirche and White Water Rafting on Lütschine River.

-Although I didn’t go to Lake Geneva and only passed by Lake Lucerne on the train, the places that I visited such as Lauterbrunnen was more of a high priority on my route.
-It takes an average of 20minutes to travel from Interlaken Ost to Lauterbrunnen by train and tickets start from €3.30 when you book in advance.
+Although I didn’t go to Lake Geneva and only passed by Lake Lucerne on the train, the places that I visited such as Lauterbrunnen were more of a high priority on my route.
+It takes an average of 20 minutes to travel from Interlaken Ost to Lauterbrunnen by train and tickets start from €3.30 when you book in advance.
 Lauterbrunnen prides itself on its numerous and extraordinary natural beauty spots.
-It is one of my most favorite places in the whole country.
+It is one of my favorite places in the whole country.